IfeBusola263/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3-print_alphabets.c prints the alphabet in lowercase, and then in uppercase.
 4-print_alphabt.c prints the alphabet in lowercase, followed by a new line except q and e.
 5-print_numbers.c prints numbers from 0 to 9
+6-print_numberz.c prints numbers from 0 to 9 with putchar